We've been producing skilled construction workers for over 50 years – making us the perfect choice for your training

 Please note this qualification is open to two groups of students;

-1. Students who wish to apply for their Builder’s Registration and who have seven years’ building experience (or will have by the end of the course); and
+1. Students who wish to apply for their Builder’s Registration who have seven years building experience (or will have completed seven years of experience by the end of the course); and

-2. Students who may not have seven years’ experience in the building industry (or no experience at all).
+2. Students who have less than seven years experience in the building industry (or no experience).
 For these students, this qualification will provide opportunities in the para-professional jobs listed in ‘Job Opportunities’ section.

 Work placement is encouraged and is the responsibility of the student.
 This can be done on the non-training days.